Shin Megami Tensei: Strange Journey Redux Review

 One slight oddity that pops up thanks to the new dungeon is how the difficulty curve is managed.
 Oftentimes when you jump back into the Womb of Grief, you'll face off against monsters that are a notch above where you should be by that point.
 Then, if you manage to brute force your way through a new section gaining experience and new demons, you'll find yourself a bit overpowered when you jump back into the normal storyline.
 You might just chalk this up to be a side-effect of having a new, optional dungeon incorporated into the game, but it does introduce some slight non-linear difficulty to be aware of.

 In my playthrough for this review, I went the Chaos route and compared the old and new Chaos version endings.
 If you decide to take one of the new ending routes, you end up in a new ultimate final dungeon known as the Empyrean Ascent with a new ultimate final boss.
 This area is not quite as sizable as the Womb of Grief, but it features the strongest demons in the game alongside one of the trickiest dungeon puzzles, giving an appropriate environment for a new finale.
-Being blunt, this final dungeon gimmick is probably the most obtuse & frustrating in the game, but I still felt it was suitable obstacle put in place and doesn't overstay its welcome for too long.
+To be blunt, this final dungeon gimmick is probably the most obtuse & frustrating in the game, but I still felt it was a suitable obstacle put in place and doesn't overstay its welcome for too long.

 In actuality, the new ending cutscenes are not dramatically different from their old counterparts, at least for the two endings I chose to compare.
 It's enough to be a meaningful difference, however, especially when noting the original endings were quite succinct to begin with.
 It's not going to turn the outcome of the game on its head, but it's a neat addition to see, especially after conquering a new final dungeon area.